 001- xx.3.5 The Transmission Customer or Network Customer shall review each of the Coordinated Requests for action by the respective Transmission Providers, and update the disposition of the Coordinated Request as reflected in each of the other Coordinated Requests in the Coordinated Group upon a change in status of the Coordinated Request to CR_ACCEPTED, CR_COUNTEROFFER, or any other final state and the date and time this disposition was affected.

-001- xx.3.5.1 Withdrawal of a Coordinated Request prior to the Transmission Provider setting the status to CR_ACCEPTED or CR_COUNTEROFFER shall not justify the withdrawal of any other Coordinated Request in the same Coordinated Group.
+001- xx.3.5.1 Withdrawal of a Coordinated Request prior to the Transmission Provider setting the status to CR_ACCEPTED or CR_COUNTEROFFER shall not justify the withdrawal or reduction in capacity of any other Coordinated Request in the same Coordinated Group.
 The Transmission Customer or Network Customer shall reflect the fact that the Coordinated Request was voluntarily withdrawn in each of the other Coordinated Requests in the Coordinated Group.

-001- xx.3.5.2 When the status of a Coordinated Request is set to REFUSED, INVALID or SUPERCEDED, the Transmission Customer or Network Customer shall reflect that no service was granted to the request n each of the other Coordinated Requests in the Coordinated Group.
+001- xx.3.5.2 When the status of a Coordinated Request is set to REFUSED, INVALID or SUPERCEDED, the Transmission Customer or Network Customer shall reflect that no service was granted to the request in each of the other Coordinated Requests in the Coordinated Group.

 001- xx.3.5.3 When the status of a Coordinated Request is set to CR_COUNTEROFFER and CAPACITY_GRANTED is less than the value of CAPACITY_REQUESTED, the Transmission Customer or Network Customer shall reflect that only partial service was granted to the request in each of the other Coordinated Requests in the Coordinated Group.